Ridesharing company: Safety issues

-In the United States, drivers do not have any control over the fares they charge; lawsuits allege that this is an illegal restraint on trade in violation of the Sherman Antitrust Act of 1890.
-Rideshare companies have argued that they only connect riders and drivers, set service terms, and collect fares.
-This is the subject of Gill et al v.
-Uber Technologies, Inc. et al, a lawsuit filed in California.

 Insufficient accessibility

 Ridesharing has been criticized for providing inadequate accessibility measures for disabled people, in violation of local laws.

 In some areas, vehicle for hire companies are required by law to have a certain amount of wheelchair accessible vans (WAVs) in use.
 However, most drivers do not own a WAV, making it hard to comply with the laws.

 While ridesharing companies require drivers to transport service animals, drivers have been criticized for refusal to transport service animals, which, in the United States, is in violation of the Americans with Disabilities Act.
 In 2021, an arbitrator awarded $1.1 million to a visually impaired passenger who travels with a guide dog because she was denied rides 14 separate times.